 Mentors are useful at any stage in your career but particularly at times of rapid development or major change.
 They are people who will listen, challenge and help members review their progress in order to encourage them to make the most of their opportunities and progress in their careers.
 Mentors may come from different backgrounds from those of the people they are helping but will have experience in a similar sector.
 A mentoring relationship is likely to last for some time and it is likely that several meetings will take place.

-Download the mentee registration form and send this along with a copy of your current CV to the mentoring team.
+Download the mentee registration form, available above in the right hand box, and send this along with a copy of your current CV to the mentoring team.
+You will then be asked to complete the mandatory mentee training whilst we find a suitable mentor for you.

 A mentor can offer: